51Degrees/specifications/pipeline-specification/features/exception-handling.md

 ### Flow Elements

-Flow Elements can throw exceptions/errors freely, unless it makes sense for an element to handle a specific error internally.
+Flow Elements can throw exceptions/errors freely, unless it makes sense for an Element to handle a specific error internally.
 In general, it is the responsibility of the Pipeline to handle these for the user as described above.